Upgrades, upgrades, upgrades! With the Fujifilm XT4, we’re getting everything we loved about its predecessor along with a whole lot more.

 - Inconsistent high ISO performance

-We tested the Fujifilm X-T4 with the following:
+In our original review, we tested the Fujifilm X-T4 with the following:

 - Fujifilm VG-XT4 vertical grip